StanchykAF/meet-strangers/README.md

 - If strangers count is zero, then program must print "Oh, it looks like there is no one here".
 - If strangers count is negative, then program must print "Seriously?
 Why so negative?".

+*Hint*: In case you use the Scanner class, it might be helpful sure to check strings it reads be non-empty.

 ### Examples

 ---